sailpoint-oss/golang-sdk/api_beta/docs/InvocationStatus.md

 ### NewInvocationStatus

-`func NewInvocationStatus(id string, triggerId string, subscriptionName string, subscriptionId string, type_ InvocationStatusType, created time.Time, startInvocationInput StartInvocationInput, ) *InvocationStatus`
+`func NewInvocationStatus(id string, triggerId string, subscriptionId string, type_ InvocationStatusType, created time.Time, startInvocationInput StartInvocationInput, ) *InvocationStatus`

 NewInvocationStatus instantiates a new InvocationStatus object This constructor will assign default values to properties that have it defined,